Guide to Access-A-Ride Service

 A no-show occurs when the vehicle arrives at the pickup location within the 30-minute pickup window, waits the required five minutes and the customer does not board the vehicle.

-A late cancellation occurs when a customer cancels a trip less than three hours before the scheduled trip.
+A late cancellation occurs when a customer cancels a trip less than two hours before the scheduled trip.